arijitsinha80/hid-sp18-405/tutorial/dockerhub.md

 When you first create a Docker Hub user, you see a *Get started with Docker Hub* screen, from which you can click directly into *Create Repository*.
 You can also use the *Create* menu to *Create Repository*.
 When creating a new repository, you can choose to put it in your Docker ID namespace, or that of any organization that you are in the owners team~\cite{hid-sp18-405-tutorial-dockerhub-repository}.

-As an example, we created a repository cloudtechnology with the name space minchen57.
-Hence the full name is minchen57/cloudtechnology
+As an example, we created a repository cloudtechnology with the name space $DUSER.
+Hence the full name is $DUSER/cloudtechnology

 ## Pushing Images